-Uber prices blockbuster IPO conservatively to raise $8.1 billion: sources
+Uber prices blockbuster IPO conservatively to raise $8.1 billion

 Uber lost $3.03 billion in 2018 from operations, and reported a net loss attributable to the company for the first quarter of 2019 of around $1 billion on revenues of roughly $3 billion.

-Reporting by Joshua Franklin in New York; Editing by Leslie Adler and Matthew Lewis
+Reporting by Joshua Franklin in New York; Editing by Leslie Adler, Matthew Lewis and Lisa Shumaker